 This is one of the lesser-known small business financing options, but a warrant is a security that enables its owner (your investor) to buy future stock in the company for an amount less than its current market value.
 This provides your business with long-term financing while offering the warrant holder with the opportunity to make good money with minimal risk.

 The down side for the warrant holder is that they gain nothing if the warrant amount is higher than the stock’s current price.
 But if you find warrant-holders willing to take this risk, then you can potentially finance your new business using this sole method.

 When it comes to small business financing and short-term loans, another viable option is to seek alternative capital sources, such as those offered by BFS Capital.
 These types of loans can range from $5,000 to $500,000 and are commonly called microloans.
 They can help you overcome some of the most common obstacles associated with getting your company plans moving along.

 These obstacles include having imperfect credit or not wanting to wait the standard length of time it often takes to secure a traditional bank loan.
 In fact, going through an alternative capital source can give you access to the cash you need to start building your business in just days versus the all-too-common weeks associated with most business loans.

 The way alternative capital sources work is they look at the health of your business right this moment.
 They then use this information to determine whether giving you a loan will help you grow.

 (To learn even more about the benefits of this particular capital-raising option, read “3 Little-Known Facts of Business Financing” and “Small Business Financing: Understanding Your Options.”)

-There are many different ways to finance a startup business and, with enough determination and hard work, that is exactly what you can do.
+There are many different ways to finance a business and, with enough determination and hard work, that is exactly what you can do.
 To learn more about the various funding options available to up-and-coming small business owners, here are a few more resources available online: